 In 2019, young people between the ages of 18 and 35 were exercising the most of all age groups, however, they sat for 10.3 hours on an average workday.

-Exercise strengthens the immune system and reduces the risk of chronic diseases and physical disorders, such as:
+To improve the fact that sitting is unhealthy, exercise strengthens the immune system and reduces the risk of chronic diseases and physical disorders, such as:

 - Cardiovascular disease;